-Upon entry into the TOP program students become part of a cohort that meets weekly.
-Traditional students enter a First Year Experience cohort and nontraditional students enter into a small group cohort.
-In both cases new students will participate in the strengthening of their college success skills as well as their finacial literacy and career planning skills.
-The cohort format allows students to make lasting connections with other TOP students on campus and increases their exposure to TOP services.
+Upon entry into the TOP program, you will become part of a cohort that meets weekly.
+Traditional students enter a First-Year Experience cohort and nontraditional students enter into a small group cohort.
+In both cases, new students will participate in the strengthening of their college success skills as well as their financial literacy and career planning skills.
+The cohort format allows you to make lasting connections with other TOP students on campus and increases your exposure to TOP services.

 University Campus Visits

-The TOP Student Support Services Program is 100% funded through a grant from the U.S. Department of Education under the Higher Education Act of 1965 in the amount of $284,510 to serve 165 participants annually.
+These services are free for all students.
+TRIO Student Support Services is 100% funded through a grant from the U.S. Department of Education under the Higher Education Act of 1965 and serves 165 participants annually.

 TOP/SSS is an equal opportunity program.